 Students have opportunities to work with faculty interested in health, mental health, substance abuse prevention and treatment, child and adolescent development, resiliency, and youth interventions.
 The School of Social Work offers an approved program of preparation for School of Social Work endorsement in Iowa.

 The School of Social Work is recognized nationally for its outstanding work in child welfare, aging studies, end of life care, and reducing family violence.

 The university is home to University of Iowa Hospitals and Clinics, one of the nation's largest university teaching hospitals, which offers excellent practicum and research opportunities for students.

-This certificate program is offered primarily to on-campus students.
-It requires 18 semester hours of course work, including 6 hours of required courses and 12 hours of electives from an approved list.
+This certificate program requires 18 s.h. of course work, including 6 hours of required courses and 12 hours of electives from an approved list.

 Students establish study plans while in the foundations course and in collaboration with the certificate program coordinator.
 The coordinator approves the final plan and works with the adviser in the student's major to create a study plan that complements their academic program and career interests.

-Review Certificate in Resilience and Trauma-Informed Perspectives in the UI General Catalog for information about required course work.
+See Certificate in Resilience and Trauma-Informed Perspectives in the UI General Catalog to learn about required course work.